project-akri/akri/README.md

 ## Community, Contributing, and Support

-You can reach the Akri community via the [#akri](https://kubernetes.slack.com/messages/akri) channel in [Kubernetes Slack](https://kubernetes.slack.com) or join our [community calls](https://hackmd.io/@akri/S1GKJidJd) on the first Tuesday of the month at 9:00 AM PT.
+You can reach the Akri community via the [#akri](https://kubernetes.slack.com/messages/akri) channel in [Kubernetes Slack](https://kubernetes.slack.com) and/or join our [community calls](https://hackmd.io/@akri/S1GKJidJd) on the first Tuesday of the month from 8:00 AM to 9:00 AM PT.

 Akri welcomes contributions, whether by [creating new issues](https://github.com/project-akri/akri/issues/new/choose) or pull requests.
 See our [contributing document](https://docs.akri.sh/community/contributing) on how to get started!